Charlie Shackleton: Career

 Through Loop, Shackleton continued to direct and produce features and shorts in the essay film format.
 His short documentaries Fish Story and Lasting Marks, published through The Guardian, focused on the family history of film critic Caspar Salmon and the British police's investigation into same-sex male sadomasochism in the 1980s, respectively.
 Lasting Marks was a co-production with documentarian Laura Poitras's company Field of Vision, and based on Shackleton's own archival research.
 He worked with Ross Sutherland on the essay film Stand By for Tape Back-Up, which used the degrading quality of VHS tapes to explore familial grief, and was a creative consultant on Kitty Green's The Assistant.

 In 2021 and 2022 respectively he began touring two new projects: The Afterlight, another essay film which exists as a single print which will degrade with each showing, and As Mine Exactly, a virtual reality performance piece about his mother's experiences with epilepsy.
 Both works can only be accessed in person; As Mine Exactly is performed one-on-one by Shackleton for each individual.
 As Mine Exactly was performed in Belfast; Denver; Columbus; New York City; London; Lewisburg, Pennsylvania; and Columbia, Missouri, for between 20 and 52 individuals in each city.
 The piece won the Immersive Art and XR Award at the 2022 London Film Festival.

 Shackleton's feature-length documentary Zodiac Killer Project premiered at the 2025 Sundance Film Festival, where it won the NEXT Innovator Award.

 Personal life

-According to Shackleton, he and his mother were abandoned by his father when he was a baby.
-He started using his father's surname, Lyne, around 2004 in what he termed "a fit of teenage reinvention".
-In 2019, regretting the decision, he resumed using his mother's last name.
+Shackleton's father left the family when he was a baby and he was raised by his mother.
+In 2004, he began using his father's surname, Lyne, in what he later described as "a fit of teenage reinvention".
+In 2019, he reverted to using his mother's name, Shackleton.